-For the supply power-up requirement, $t_1$ and $t_2$ must be at least 100 $\mu$ s.
-For the supply power-down requirement, $t_3$ and $t_4$ must be at least 10 ms. This timing (as shown in Figure 178) allows the device to ramp down the volume on the record data, power down the analog and digital blocks, and put the device into hardware shutdown mode.
-The device can also be immediately put into hardware shutdown mode from active mode if SHDNZ\CFG[1:0] is set to 2'b00 using the P0\R5\D[3:2] bits.
-In that case, $t_3$ and $t_4$ are required to be at least 100 $\mu$ s.
+For the supply power-up requirement, t_1 and t_2 must be at least 100 μs.
+For the supply power-down requirement, t_3 and t_4 must be at least 10 ms. This timing (as shown in Figure 164) allows the device to ramp down the volume on the record data, power down the analog and digital blocks, and put the device into hardware shutdown mode.
+The device can also be immediately put into hardware shutdown mode from active mode if SHDNZ_CFG[1:0] is set to 2'b00 using the P0_R5_D[3:2] bits.
+In that case, t_3 and t_4 are required to be at least 100 μs.

-Figure 178.
+Figure 164.
 Power-Supply Sequencing Requirement Timing Diagram

-Make sure that the supply ramp rate is slower than 1 V/μs and that the wait time between a power-down and a power-up event is at least 100 ms.
+Make sure that the supply ramp rate is slower than 1 V/μs and that the wait time between a power-down and a power-up event is at least 100 ms. For supply ramp rate slower than 0.1 V/ms, host device must apply a software reset as first transaction before doing any device configuration.

-After releasing SHDNZ, or after a software reset, delay any additional IC or SPI transactions to the device for at least 2 ms to allow the device to initialize the internal registers.
+After releasing SHDNZ, or after a software reset, delay any additional I2C or SPI transactions to the device for at least 2 ms to allow the device to initialize the internal registers.
 See the Device Functional Modes section for details on how the device operates in various modes after the device power supplies are settled to the recommended operating voltage levels.

-The TLV320ADC5140 supports a single AVDD supply operation by integrating an on-chip digital regulator, DREG, and an analog regulator, AREG.
-However, if the AVDD voltage is less than 1.98 V in the system, then short the AREG and AVDD pins onboard and do not enable the internal AREG by keeping the AREG\SELECT bit to 1b'0 (default value) of P0\R2.
-If the AVDD supply used in the system is higher than 2.7 V, then the host device can set AREG\SELECT to 1'b1 while exiting sleep mode to allow the device internal regulator to generate the AREG supply.
+The PCMD3180 supports a single AVDD supply operation by integrating an on-chip digital regulator, DREG, and an analog regulator, AREG.
+However, if the AVDD voltage is less than 1.98 V in the system, then short the AREG and AVDD pins onboard and do not enable the internal AREG by keeping the AREG_SELECT bit to 1b'0 (default value) of P0_R2.
+If the AVDD supply used in the system is higher than 2.7 V, then the host device can set AREG_SELECT to 1'b1 while exiting sleep mode to allow the device internal regulator to generate the AREG supply.